lightbend/fdp-sample-applications/README.md

 * `LICENSE` - Apache 2.0 license
 * `README.md` - This README
 * `apps` - location of the READMEs, source code, build files, etc. for the apps
-* `build.sh` - Global CI build script used by Lightbend, which you can use, too, if you want to build all the applications yourself.
+* `build.sh` - Global CI build script used by Lightbend, which you can use, too, if you want to build some or all of the applications yourself.
 Run `build.sh --help` for details.
 * `process-templates.sh` - Sets the version string in templated config files; see `version.sh`.
 * `release` - Lightbend CI scripts for our builds.
 You can safely ignore this directory ;)
 * `supportingcharts` - Helm charts for installing third-party services used by the sample apps.